jhap1982/giveituruguay/1990/1990-02-07 - University of Leeds, Leeds, England/README.md

 ## Setlist

-Out in L.A.
+1. Out in L.A.
-Backwoods
+2. Backwoods
-Dr. Funkenstein
+3. Dr. Funkenstein
-Funky Crime
+4. Funky Crime
-Stone Cold Bush
+5. Stone Cold Bush
-Standing on the Verge of Getting It on
+6. Standing on the Verge of Getting It on
-Anarchy in the U.K. part of FLEA
+7. Anarchy in the U.K. part of FLEA
-Subway to Venus
+8. Subway to Venus
-Tiny Dancer part of JOHN
+9. Tiny Dancer part of JOHN
-Boyz-N-the-Hood part of
+10. Boyz-N-the-Hood part of
-Special Secret Song Inside
+11. Special Secret Song Inside
-Pretty Little Ditty
+12. Pretty Little Ditty
-Higher Ground
+13. Higher Ground
-Heaven on Their Minds tease
+14. Heaven on Their Minds tease
-Hollywood (Africa)
+15. Hollywood (Africa)
-Knock Me Down
+16. Knock Me Down
-Magic Johnson
+17. Magic Johnson
-Nobody Weird Like Me
+18. Nobody Weird Like Me
-Bemsha Swing tease
+19. Bemsha Swing tease
-Nevermind
+20. Nevermind
-ENCORE BREAK
+<br>ENCORE BREAK
-Mommy Where's Daddy?
+21. Mommy Where's Daddy?
-Fire
+22. Fire

 ## Notes